Clan Rising

 What does the surname Ferreira mean?

-Yes, Ferreira is a Portuguese surname.
-Its editorial home in this atlas is Portuguese, where the historical territory and family record of the name are concentrated.
+Ferreira is a Portuguese surname; its home on this atlas is Portuguese, where the historical territory and family record of the name are concentrated.
+The same or similar spellings can surface in Spanish records, but the lineage documented on this page is the Portuguese one.

 How old is the Ferreira surname?